pandasseabornplotlyFor additional resources, check out the following:

 g.set(xscale='log');

-to colours, let's now map it to facets using the col='region'
+Instead of mapping region to colours, let's now map it to facets using the col='region' keyword argument:

 g = sns.relplot(data=world_2015, x='gdp_per_capita', y='life_expectancy', col='region')